systembolaget/LED-lighting-tutorial-7c-Cordless-COB-LED-light-for-3.5h-at-357lm/README.md

-# LED lighting tutorial - Cordless LED luminaire with dimmer
+# LED lighting tutorial - Cordless dimmable LED light 3,5h @ 357lm with 3000K @ CRI 90

-Portable balcony, terrace, garden or restaurant lantern set-up, based on a **3.7V rechargeable Li-Po battery**
+Get off the grid.
+Cut the cord.
+How to drive a high-CRI SMD LED from a rechargeable 3,7V Li-Po battery for 3,5 hours at full brightness

 ### Result